cr0mbly/django-test-model-builder/README.rst

     # date(1990, 1, 2)

-If you wanting to add non field values for accession by the pre/post hooks you can override the `get_builder_context` call to load any extra fields which will be made available to the self.data dict after the initial model fields have been set, for instance:
+If you wanting to add non field values for accession by the pre/post hooks you can override the :code:`get_builder_context` call to load any extra fields which will be made available to the self.data dict after the initial model fields have been set, for instance: